Kihumba/private-/Phase-3/Technical Team Lead/Curriculum/10 - Problem Solving & Critical Thinking/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A risk assessment document that covers observations, assumptions, and predictions of a potential decision on a simulation project
+1. A risk assessment document that covers observations, assumptions, and predictions of a potential decision on a project

 **Objectives**